CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/PrinterSettings/_index.md

 ![image](/images/174.png)

-`Raft` creates a small 3d bubble below your print that is very large
+`Raft` creates a small 3d bubble below your print that is very large.

 ![image](/images/175.png)

 `None` generates no adhesion support

-It is recommended to select `Brim` for any print with only a small area touching the bed
+It is recommended to select `Brim` for any print with only a small area touching the bed.

 #### Vase Mode